LuisKeys/CarND-Advanced-Lane-Lines-master/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+I basically had issues with the dark lines, that generated grdient outputs and interfere with main yellow and white lines.
+In order to correct this I applied a mask to filter all very dark gray lines and spots in the images, and this improves a lot accuracy of the model.
+Also to get more stability, the state is stored in the Detection() class (detection_state.py), and this provides a reference for validations and in case things goes wrong with current frame recognition preivious information can be partially or fully use for current frame, which resulted in a much more stable detected image.
+I still didn't test the pipeline in nigh light conditions, and perhaps the parametrization should be adjusted for that conditions, hence a more robust algorythm should be parametrized for different weather and time conditions as well as different lanes materials and colors.
+However I noticed that this model is quite robust to handle shadows.